meisben/easyEEZYbotARM/README.md

 ## Contributing

-Anyone is very welcome to contribute - please let me know.
-Best practice guidelines are here: https://opensource.guide/how-to-contribute/
+Anyone is very welcome to contribute - please do.

+Some useful best practice guidelines are here: https://opensource.guide/how-to-contribute/

 ## Thanks and credit